logan-code-del/empire-builder-game/RENDER_TROUBLESHOOTING.md

 ```

 **✅ Solution:**
-This is fixed in the latest version!
-We use the `allow_unsafe_werkzeug=True` flag for production deployment.
+This is completely fixed in the latest version!
+We now always use `allow_unsafe_werkzeug=True`.

 **What we changed:**
-- Updated `app.py` to detect production environment
+- Updated `app.py` to always use `allow_unsafe_werkzeug=True`
-- Added `allow_unsafe_werkzeug=True` for production deployments
+- Removed complex environment detection logic
-- Simplified deployment configuration
+- Simplified to work in all deployment scenarios
-- Removed complex WSGI server dependencies
+- Added helpful startup logging

 **Start Command (use this in Render):**
 ```bash